osisoft/AVEVA-Adapter-MQTT-Docs/README.md

 # PI Adapter for MQTT

-PI Adapter for MQTT is a data-collection component that transfers time-series data from source devices to OMF (OSIsoft Message Format) endpoints in OSIsoft Cloud Services or PI Servers.
+PI Adapter for MQTT is a data-collection component that transfers time-series data from source devices to Open Message Format (OMF) endpoints in OSIsoft Cloud Services or PI Servers.

 This repository contains the documentation for PI Adapter for MQTT.
 You can access a readable version of this documentation [here.](https://docs.osisoft.com/bundle/pi-adapter-mqtt/)